vsvishal/react-projects/React-notes.md

 describe("Contact Us Page Test Case", () => {});
 ```

-- If you don't have anything to find the element then add data-testid="" inside element
+- If you don't have anything to find the element then add data-testid="" inside the element

 ```javacript
  const searchInput = screen.getByTestId("searchInput");